MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-ForeignConnector.md

 ## PARAMETERS

 ### -AddressSpaces
 The AddressSpaces parameter specifies the domain names to which the Foreign connector sends messages.
-The complete syntax for entering each address space is as follows: \<AddressSpaceType\>:\<AddressSpace\>;\<AddressSpaceCost\>
+The complete syntax for entering each address space is as follows: `<AddressSpaceType>:<AddressSpace>;<AddressSpaceCost>`.

-- AddressSpaceType: The address space type may be SMTP, X400, or any other text string.
+- `<AddressSpaceType>`: The address space type may be SMTP, X400, or any other text string.
 If you omit the address space type, an SMTP address space type is assumed.

-- AddressSpace: For SMTP address space types, the address space that you enter must be RFC 1035-compliant.
+- `<AddressSpace>`: For SMTP address space types, the address space that you enter must be RFC 1035-compliant.
 For example, `*`, `*.com`, and `*.contoso.com` are valid, but `*contoso.com` isn't valid.
 For X.400 address space types, the address space that you enter must be RFC 1685-compliant, such as o=MySite;p=MyOrg;a=adatum;c=us.
 For all other values of an address type, you can enter any text for the address space.

-- AddressSpaceCost: The valid input range for the cost is from 1 through 100.
+- `<AddressSpaceCost>`: The valid input range for the cost is from 1 through 100.
 A lower cost indicates a better route.
 If you omit the address space cost, a cost of 1 is assumed.
 If you enter a non-SMTP address space that contains the semicolon character (;), you must specify the address space cost.

 If you specify the address space type or the address space cost, you must enclose the address space in quotation marks (").
 For example, the following address space entries are equivalent: